noargs/Embedded-linux-development-beaglebone-black/README.md

 # uEnv.txt file

 Open the minicom, reset the board.
-Board will boot from eMMC. **Now halt it at the U-Boot by pressing the Space key**.
+Board will boot from eMMC. **Now halt it at the U-Boot by keeping the Space key pressed and then press S3 (power button)**.

 Type the command `help` on the U-Boot command prompt and the U-Boot will list out all the commands which is supported by this version of the U-Boot.